Last Updated on August 28, 2024

 To extend the life of run-flat truck tires, proper maintenance is necessary.
 Essential things to think about are:

-• Appropriate Inflation Pressure: Keeping inflation pressure at the suggested level is critical.
+- Appropriate Inflation Pressure: It is critical to keep inflation pressure at the suggested level.
 Run-flat tires are more vulnerable to underinflation than regular tires since low pressure can increase sidewall stress.
 Regularly check tire pressure and ensure the tires are inflated to the manufacturer’s recommended level using a trustworthy tire pressure gauge.

 Load Capacity and Speed Ratings